-“I am inclined to think that these blue cats originated in the rugged, mountainous regions of Turkey and Iran, from where they were probably brought into the neighbouring territories of Syria”.
+I am inclined to think that these blue cats originated in the rugged, mountainous regions of Turkey and Iran, from where they were probably brought into the neighbouring territories of Syria.
+Their unique coat indicates that they lived in damp areas with cold nights and harsh winters.

-The unique coat indicates that they lived in damp areas with cold nights and harsh winters.
-They were probably brought to France by returning Crusaders or merchants along the ‘Silk Road’ in the 13th century.
+If that assumption was correct, they were probably brought to France by returning Crusaders or merchants along the ‘Silk Road’ in the 13th century.

 The name Chartreux was first mentioned in the ‘Dictionnaire Universel de Commerce’ by Jacques Savary des Brûlons, published in 1723, in which it was defined as:

-“the common name of a type of cat which has a blue coat.
-Furriers do business with their pelts”.
+the common name of a type of cat which has a blue coat.
+Furriers do business with their pelts.

 But some Chartreux were more fortunate.
-Jean-Baptiste Perronneau’s painting ‘Magdaleine Pinceloup de la Grange’ from 1747, clearly shows a blue cat as a pampered pet.
+Jean-Baptiste Perronneau’s painting ‘Magdaleine Pinceloup de la Grange’ from 1747 clearly shows a blue cat as a pampered pet.

 This is what the J. Paul Getty Museum says about this painting:

-“With both hands, Magdaleine grasps a large grey-blue cat that bemusedly engages the viewer.
+With both hands, Magdaleine grasps a large blue cat that bemusedly engages the viewer.
 Because of its large size and distinctive colouration, the cat can be identified as a Chartreux, one of the oldest and most cherished French breeds.

 Jean-Baptiste Perronneau included feline companions in several of his portraits of female subjects, reinforcing the elegance and sophistication of his sitters.
-Here, the bells on the Chartreux’s collar echo the pearls around Magdaleine’s neck, suggesting that cat and sitter alike are refined objects for visual delectation.”
+Here, the bells on the Chartreux’s collar echo the pearls around Magdaleine’s neck, suggesting that cat and sitter alike are refined objects for visual delectation.

-The 18th-century naturalist Linnaeus described the Chartreux in great detail and gave it the Latin name Felis Catus Coeruleus, blue cat, differentiating it from the common Felis Catus Domesticus, domestic cat.
+The 18th-century naturalist Linnaeus described the Chartreux in great detail and gave it the Latin name Felis Catus Coeruleus, blue cat, differentiating it from the common Felis Catus Domesticus, the domestic cat.

 Although there was not a large population, natural colonies of these cats were living in Paris and in some isolated regions of France until the early 20th century.
 However, the first and second world wars were to decimate the breed.
-After WWI no major breeding colonies of pure Chartreux were known to exist, so some French breeders became interested in preserving this ancient breed for posterity.
+After WWI, no major breeding colonies of Chartreux were known to exist, so some French breeders became interested in preserving this ancient breed for posterity.

 In 1931 ’Mignonne de Guerveur’ was judged to be the most beautiful cat in the Paris show, and in 1933 she became International Champion and Best Cat in a show organized by Cat Club de Paris.

 By the mid-1960s, the Cat Club’s stock was very inbred.
-The breeders at that time lacked knowledge of the history of the Chartreux and they did not know that their predecessors had selectively bred and improved the cats in their breeding programme.
+The breeders at that time lacked knowledge of the history of the Chartreux, and they did not know that their predecessors had selectively bred and improved the cats in their breeding programme.
 Instead, they started to cross-breed them with the British Blue Shorthair.
-Despite that, the Léger sisters obtained another male from the Cat Club in 1970 and they had excellent results when mating him with their females.
-The characteristics were maintained and the eye colour improved.
+Despite that, the Léger sisters obtained another male from the Cat Club in 1970, and they had excellent results when mating him with their females.
+The characteristics were maintained, and the eye colour improved.

 At the same time, Mr Simonnet acquired two females from Belle-Île and started breeding under the name ‘Chatterie du Vaumichon’ using males from the Cat Club.
 Many Chartreux breeders consider Mr Simonnet to be the one who saved the breed.

-“A clear distinction should be drawn between the Chartreux and the Russian Blue and the British Blue.
-Crossing the Chartreux with these two breeds is undesirable”.
+A clear distinction should be drawn between the Chartreux, the Russian Blue and the British Blue.
+Crossing the Chartreux with these two breeds is undesirable.